sebbbyyyyy/agar-lvlgen/README.md

 ## Config
 ###### How to edit your config:
 When you have your cookies, replace them in the config to make it farm for your account.
-Aditionally, you can specify the name of your bots, the status delay and the regions.
+Aditionally, you can specify the name of your bots, the amount, the status delay and the regions.

 When you first downloaded the lvlgen, your config should look something like this:
 ```